ZyrusplaysAnimations/Wrapper-Online-Plus-Assets-Beta/README.md

 This is a cool recreation of the d3v4eglovri8yt cloudfront server, with some extra stuff added.

+# I want to put my custom asset here

+If you want to add your custom asset here, DM me.
+(ZyrusplaysAnimations#3889) Don't send me a friend request, friend request are off.

 # Mod Credits

 Credits will be [here](https://zyrusplaysanimations.github.io/Wrapper-Online-Plus-Assets-Beta/credits)